- Active Member

 Members are covered under Plan 1 if their membership date is prior to July 1, 2010, and they were vested before January 1, 2013, and have not taken a refund.
-Members are covered under Optional Retirement Plan 1 if they have an ORP membership date before July 1, 2010, and maintain an account balance.
-If they have a pre-July 1, 2010, ORP account balance and moved to a defined benefit plan, they must have any combination of VRS creditable service and/or ORP participation that totals five years as of January 1, 2013, to be considered Plan 1 members.
+Members are covered under Optional Retirement Plan 1 if they have an ORP membership date before July 1, 2010.
+If a member has a pre-July 1, 2010, ORP account balance and moved to a defined benefit plan, they must have any combination of VRS service credit and/or ORP participation that totals five years as of January 1, 2013, to be considered a Plan 1 member.

 - Plan 2

 Members are covered under Plan 2 if their membership date is from July 1, 2010, to December 31, 2013, and they have not taken a refund.
-Additionally, they are covered under Plan 2 if they have a membership date prior to July 1, 2010, but were not vested before January 1, 2013.
-They are covered under Optional Retirement Plan 2 if they have an ORP membership date after July 1, 2010, and maintain an account balance.
-If they are a member of VaLORS or SPORS, or an employee of a political subdivision that covers them with enhanced hazardous duty benefits or the hazardous duty alternate option under VRS and were hired on or after July 1, 2010, they are in Plan 2, even if their membership date is after December 31, 2013.
+Additionally, members are covered under Plan 2 if they have a membership date prior to July 1, 2010, but they were not vested before January 1, 2013.
+Members are covered under Optional Retirement Plan 2 if they have an ORP membership date on or after July 1, 2010.
+If a member is covered under VaLORS, SPORS or VRS with enhanced hazardous duty benefits or the hazardous duty alternate option, and their membership date is on or after July 1, 2010, they are in Plan 2, even if their membership date is after December 31, 2013.